 On that note, you can read more about Elaine and her role at Fuel in a couple of weeks’ time, so keep your eyes peeled.
 All jokes aside, Elaine’s role as Media Manager is undoubtedly well deserved.
-She’s been in the industry since she was 20 (we won’t reveal her age but let’s just say she remains young in spirit), but work experience isn’t just about the amount of time you’ve been doing something—it’s about the lessons you learn along the way.
+She’s been in the industry since she was 20 (we won’t reveal her age but let’s just say she remains young in spirit), but work experience isn’t just about the amount of time you’ve been doing something—it’s about the lessons you learn along the way and how to learn from mistakes.
 We make mistakes, we learn from them (hopefully), and then we’re better off for it.
 At least, that’s what we take away from this little (but largely entertaining) story of Elaine’s.

 “When working as a media planner in the early 90’s, amongst my client list was what you could call quite a large client—they were a multi-national company, with an annual marketing budget of about $7million at that time.
 As luck would have it, I managed to mess up quite significantly on their media campaign in both the planning and buying phases.
 When it came to booking television commercial airtime, spots needed to be booked 3–4 months out from the intended airdate, with the timeslots available usually categorised by genre as opposed to the programme title, as this isn’t often known.
 You’re usually able to guess this based on the history of these slots, but these are always subject to change.
 This is mostly the case when it comes to movies, as the titles of these were often only released two weeks out from the airdate.
 It falls in to the media buyer’s hands to monitor these for suitability.